callstack/react-native-material-palette/docs/API.md

   * `type` - Color profiles we aim to target.
 Defaults to `vibrant`

-* `defaults?: PaletteDefaults` (optional) - Defaults which will be used, if the specific color profile is not found:
+* `defaults?: PaletteDefaults` (optional) - Defaults which will be used, if the specific color profile is not found.

 ### Examples